FV Function in Excel

 (OB+DB+IR)

-Prior to start, Change the format of the cells to CURRENCY FORMAT with 2 decimal places for the columns from opening balance to closing balance
+Prior to start, change the cells’ format to CURRENCY FORMAT with 2 decimal places for the columns from opening balance to closing balance.

 Year Opening Balance Deposit Balance Interest Rate Closing Balance